We have started a Patreon page with the hopes that

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Sunday Bloody Sunday looks very strong on Blu-ray from Criterion.
 It is advertised as "...digital transfer, supervised by director of photography Billy Williams".
 There really are no flaws - the detail is very impressive, pastel colors are strong, depth is apparent and the image is spotlessly clean.
 This is dual-layered with a high bitrate and we can surmise that it is as solid representation that the film is likely to get in digital.
 It is in the original 1.66:1 aspect ratio and contrast is at Criterions hallmark standards.
 There is no intrusive noise.
 This Blu-ray is essentially flawless and supplies a totally pleasing 1080P presentation.
-The film looks like it is brand new.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION